Harpers West One

 Harpers West One was an ATV television drama series about a fictional department store, Harpers, in the West 1 district of London.

 The show was created by John Whitney and Geoffrey Bellman and ran in one-hour episodes from 1961 to 1963.
-It was introduced by ATV while The Probation Officer, was being rested but became an immediate success.
+It was introduced by ATV while Probation Officer, was being rested but became an immediate success.
 Press releases described it as "shopping with the lid off".
 A combination of drama and soap opera, it has also been described as presaging corporate dramas such as The Brothers for its depiction of power struggles at board level.

-The principal writers were Geoffrey Bellman, Derrick De Marney, Diana Noel, and John Whitney.
-Wendy Richard, who later appeared in the comedy Are You Being Served?, also set in a department store, appeared in four episodes in 1962.
+Principal writers included Derrick De Marney.
 The show sometimes featured popular singers in the "music department" such as John Leyton who played the role of Johnny St Cyr and sang the song "Johnny Remember Me".
 The publicity helped him to establish his career.